+separate tuttori and room and board rees).

+Other:

+Minimum Maximum

-provide separate tuition and room and board fees): college carriot Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-12 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х G4 Do tuition and fees vary by undergraduate instructional program? Х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+Number of credits per term a student can take for the stated full-time tuition.
+12

+Yes No

+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+X

+If yes, what percentage of full-time undergraduates pay more